openlink/virtuoso-opensource/appsrc/ODS-Framework/readme.txt

     method wa__join_request (login varchar),
     method wa_state_edit_form (inout stream any), -- emit a state edit  form
-    into the stream, presebnt this to owner for setting the state wa_state_posted (in post any, inout stream),  -- process a post,
+    into the stream, present this to owner for setting the state wa_state_posted (in post any, inout stream),  -- process a post,
     updateing state and writing a reply into the stream for web